strengejacke/ggeffects/README.md

 ## Definition of “marginal effects”

-There is no common language across fields regarding a unique meaning of “marginal effects”.
+There is no common language across fields regarding a unique meaning of “marginal effects.”
 Thus, the wording throughout this package may vary.
 Maybe “adjusted predictions” comes closest to what \*\*ggeffects\* actually does.
 To avoid confusion about what is actually calculated and returned by the package’s functions `ggpredict()`, `ggemmeans()` and `ggeffect()`, it is recommended to read [this